dagraham/etm-dgraham/README.md

     #     plain:        headings such as outline branches
     #     today:        the current and following agenda date headings
     #     waiting:      waiting job reminders (jobs with unfinished prereqs)
+	#     wrap:         before and after rows for events in agenda view with
+	#                   @w entries
     #
     # E.g., with style 'dark', the default color for 'available' is
     # 'LightSkyBlue'.
 This entry